stonepros/stone/README.md

 	cd build
 	make

-(Note: do_cmake.sh now defaults to creating a debug build of ceph that can be up to 5x slower with some workloads.
+(Note: do_cmake.sh now defaults to creating a debug build of stone that can be up to 5x slower with some workloads.
 Please pass "-DCMAKE_BUILD_TYPE=RelWithDebInfo" to do_cmake.sh to create a non-debug release.)